Thursday, July 7, 2016

 They said the hatred of Muslims was just like the hatred of Jews that Hitler had whipped up in pre-WWII Germany, and look what that led to.
 Has there been a Muslim “krystallnacht” that I didn’t hear about...the night of August 9, 1938 when Germans destroyed over 7,000 Jewish businesses and over 1,000 synagogues?
 Even in the days after 9/11 when there was enormous outrage against Muslims, the level of hatred never approached that.

 Pakistan’s proposed resolution said basically that freedom of speech sometimes has to yield in order to maintain peace.
-Governments such as Russia, Pakistan, and most of the middle east are quick to use this argument: some opinion or expression of yours is causing distress to others; therefore, instead of telling the ‘others’ to grow up and get over it, they tell you to stop expressing your opinion.
+Governments such as Russia, Pakistan, and most of the Middle East are quick to use this argument: some opinion or expression of yours is causing distress to others; therefore, instead of telling the ‘others’ to grow up and deal with it, they tell you to stop expressing your opinion.

 In any case, this was a step too far, and the pendulum began to swing back.
 Pakistan’s argument was recognized for what it was, and over 200 civic groups, some Muslim, some Christian, some atheist, demanded that the UN push back.